websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-cli-tool.md

    ![You can view the progress of your deployment in the terminal.](./deploying-changes-via-the-cli-tool/images/01.png)

-   During this process, your new build is added to your Project and deployed to the `dev` environment.
+   During this process, your new build is added to your project and deployed to the `dev` environment.
 At this time, the Liferay service should restart with the new portal property.

 ## Verifying Your Sample Deployment

 Once your build has successfully deployed and your `dev` environment's Liferay service is *Ready*, follow these steps to verify your changes:

-1. Navigate to your Project's `dev` environment.
+1. Navigate to your project's `dev` environment.

 1. Go to the *Web Server* service's page, and click on its URL to access the `dev` environment's DXP instance: `https://webserver-<project-name>-dev.lfr.cloud/`.